 Most lunch club members travel to the clubs by London Hire minibus but we also have a number of volunteer drivers who take people in their own cars.
 We can make arrangements for people who use wheelchairs and try to ensure that lack of transport does not prevent people from enjoying getting out of the house and enjoying a bit of company.

 Please contact London Hire on 01908 262829 if you need to cancel their transport.

 How many clubs can you join?

 It is up to you, depending on availability, but we may not be able to provide transport.
 Please ring us for more details.

-As the lunch clubs run for three and a half hours most people will need to visit the loo while they are at the club.
+As the lunch clubs run 10am to 1.30pm most people will need to visit the loo while they are at the club.
 We will do our best to help people who are less mobile but we are not able to provide personal care.

 Real people, but made anonymous for the internet

 Mrs D and Mrs F say they wouldn’t see each other if they didn’t meet up at their lunch club every week.
 The freshly cooked meal is nice, but it is the companionship that means the most to them.
 “We have a proper conversation, and we have the same silly sense of humour.”